 You can lower your premium if you can afford to raise your deductible.
 The higher your deductible, the lower your premium — insurers love it when you have more skin in the game.
 If you can afford it, double your deductible.
 But always choose a deductible you can easily afford if you have to make a claim.

 This one can be a bit tricky.
 While you want to save money, you must also ensure your vehicles are adequately insured.
 Look at your coverage levels and ensure they are appropriate — you need enough coverage to protect your car and other assets.
 State-required minimums are rarely enough coverage.

 “As crash rates spike, drivers need to protect themselves and not cut corners on insurance,” Walker says.

 Will rates keep increasing?
 And, if so, why?

-While it is impossible to predict the future, car insurance rates will most likely continue to increase in the future.
-Premiums rarely stay the same and, in most cases, they tend to rise from year to year.
+While it is impossible to predict the future, car insurance rates will likely continue to increase.
+Premiums rarely stay the same; in most cases, they tend to rise from year to year.

 Tweaking your coverages and risk factors can help bring your premiums down.
 Raising your deductible while lowering your coverage levels can result in a more affordable premium.
 But it’s never advisable to go overboard when cutting back on coverage levels; you don’t want to be underinsured when disaster strikes.